coolprobn/coolprobn/README.md

 I am also building a multi-flavor SaaS starter kit for Rails ecosystem called [Zero Config Rails](https://zeroconfigrails.com/).
 I think starter kits help in providing determinism to AI by providing a solid foundation.
 The app is multi-flavor as in unlike other SaaS starter kits, you can spin up various types of applications from Zero Config Rails like a normal SaaS, vanilla Rails app, multi-tenant SaaS, Technical Guides, Portfolio Sites, etc..
 Another unique selling point for Zero Config Rails is it's ability to configure additional gems in your project, especially helpful if you want to spin up a vanilla Rails project and need to add various gems to it; same as Rails templates with only difference of you not having to maintain any code for it.

-I had a sever lower back in mid-2026 due to sitting for long hours, so I have also built an app to remind me for changing my positions in a fixed interval.
+I had a sever lower back in mid-2026 due to sitting for long hours which severly affected my work as well.
+To not have the same issue in future, I have also built an app to remind me for changing my positions in a fixed interval.
 If you are someone who work long hours in desks you will find it useful, check it out: https://postureloop.com